Last Updated: November 2017

 What is important is to focus on creating an effective digital workplace that helps your staff do their jobs more effectively and efficiently.
 It should consist of a holistic set of platform, tools and environments for work delivered in a usable, coherent and productive way.
 This gives focus on the experience of the employee or the individual as well as the environment in which they work.

 The Most Popular and Efficient Business Communications Tools You Can Start Using Now

 To manage these industry changes, many leading organisations in business and government have implemented a digital workplace strategy.
 By intelligently combining the technologies that many businesses already use, the digital workplace has broken down the communication barriers and is transformation employee experience to one promoting effiency, growth and innovation.

 The key to success, however, depends on the implementation of a digital workplace strategy - requiring one that is capable of driving true change within the organisation.

-An intranet is a private hub that can be accessed by any authorised users within a business organisation - it is mainly used for internal communication and collaboration.
+An intranet is a private hub that can be accessed by any authorised users within a business organisation - it is mainly used for driving internal communication and collaboration.
 Modern intranets are often built using content management systems as they are easier for non-technical staff to manage,